jimhigson/oboe.js/README.md

 to rewrite the server-side and the legacy charts wouldn't know how to connect to the new server.
 It is nice to just have one service for everything.
 Streaming servers are also more complex to write than standard request-response ones and anyway, we didn't really need fully featured streaming, just a progressive version of plain old request-response.

+Oboe isn't a replacement for full-blown streaming.
+But for many cases it combines the simplicity of downloading with the progressiveness of streaming.
+Debugging is easier than full-blown streaming because everything is visible the REST
+way: just point a browser at a URL to check what's there.

 # More use cases